Geometry-Based Drift Compensation for Distributed Channel Sounding Measurements in Dynamic Drone Scenarios: LoS-based Synchronization

 \subsection{LoS Estimation}

-Initially, we assume that all sounding data symbols include a dominant \gls{los} path.
+We assume that all sounding data symbols contain a \gls{los} path, which can be influenced by fading.
 This assumption is justified by the unobstructed outdoor measurement scenario and the omnidirectional design of the antenna beam patterns~\cite{2025_icas4m_uav_measurement_campaign_Beuster}.
-To determine the \gls{los}, we first perform a \gls{hrpe} of the delay on each symbol within \eqref{eq:2/joint-model} utilizing the RIMAX algorithm~\cite{2005_diss_rimax_legacy_Richter}.
-Due to the adaptive model order estimation of RIMAX, this step yields $\hat{P}[\ell]$ multipath components, each comprising a propagation delay $\tau_p \in \mathbb{R}$ and a complex path weight~$\gamma_p \in \mathbb{C}$.
-Correctly identifying the \gls{los} out of these multipath components constitutes the crucial part of the compensation algorithm.
+To determine the \gls{los}, we first perform a \gls{hrpe} of the propagation delay for each symbol within \eqref{eq:2/joint-model} utilizing the RIMAX algorithm~\cite{2005_diss_rimax_legacy_Richter}.
+Due to the model order estimation of RIMAX, this step yields $\hat{P}[\ell] \in \mathbb{N}$ multipath components, each comprising a propagation delay $\tau_p \in \mathbb{R}$ and a complex path weight~$\gamma_p \in \mathbb{C}$.
+As previously stated in \Cref{2-basics/observed-effects}, the time-varying nature of \gls{cfo} and \gls{sfo} necessitate such a symbol-wise delay estimation.